 What is Dilaudid?

-A Dilaudid high is similar to an opioid high.
-Dilaudid, like morphine, interacts with kappa receptors but lasts for a shorter period.
-The effect on the brain is almost immediate.
-When people doing drugs, the receptors are activated, which increases the user’s tolerance to pain, resulting in a euphoric rush effect.
+According to current information, hydromorphone effects are similar to those of other opioids.
+Hydromorphone, like Morphine, interacts with kappa receptors but its effects last for a shorter period.
+The impact on the brain is almost immediate.
+When people do drugs, the receptors are activated, which increases the user’s tolerance to pain, resulting in a euphoric rush effect.